WICG/declarative-partial-updates/patching-explainer.md

 ### A `marker` attribute

 Having to name the marker as an element attribute was considered as an mXSS protection, in case downstream sanitizers let processing instructions pass through.
-However, this security concern is not an issue de-facto, as mainstream up to date sanitizers don't let processing instructions through anyway, in their default configuration.
+However, as mainstream up to date sanitizers don't let processing instructions through in their default configuration it was felt this was an non-issue.

 ### Marker pointers on `Element`